 Beer experience of the year 2015 is the last award to give out this week in the end of year series from the Danish beer bloggers.
-It could have been one of numerous beer festivals and other beer events, but to me it’s just one particular beer drinking experience at home that stands out in my memory.
+It could have been one of numerous beer festivals and other beer events.
+But it isn’t.
+To me it’s just one particular beer drinking experience at home that stands out in my memory.

-I’m rating beer on Ratebeer, and we’re a few people here in Odense who regularly get together and share a bunch of beers.
-Sometimes they’re as good as we expected, and other times they are a little disappointing.
-And then, every now and then, a beer stands out as sublime, far beyond what we could have expected.
-One cold, dark afternoon in early November, we had not one, but two of those, and I’m pretty sure that all three of us agreed that it was extraordinary.
+I’m rating beer on Ratebeer, as you might know.
+And we’re a few people here in Odense who regularly get together and share a bunch of beers.
+Sometimes they’re as good as we expected.
+Other times they are a little disappointing.
+And then, every now and then, a beer stands out as sublime.
+Far beyond what we could have expected.
+One cold, dark afternoon in early November, we had not one, but two of those.
+I’m pretty sure that all three of us agreed that it was extraordinary.

 This day in November, we had two of them, the regular and the rye whiskey version as the finale to a very varied tasting.
 The last of the three, Cherry Adam from the Wood will be saved for a very special rainy day.
 We were thoroughly blown away.
 The complexity, the flavour intensity, and the balance of these beers!
 The beer itself, Adam, is of course a very well made beer, with malty complexity, dessert beer sweetness, and lovely vinous alcohol.

 But the real magic about Adam from the Wood is that you can sense that it has really been allowed to mature on the barrel.
-While most bourbon barrel aged beers are just aged long enough to impart a bourbon flavour to the beer, Adam has been given time to really mature and develop noble, oxidized dessert wine character.
+Most bourbon barrel aged beers are just aged long enough to impart a bourbon flavour to the beer.
+But Adam has been given time to really mature and develop noble, oxidized dessert wine character.
 It’s a beer that takes barrel aging to another dimension.

-In 2015, I have been to beer festivals in Germany, Holland and twice in Copenhagen, I have travelled in Belgium, and I have been to several great “smaller” beer events.
+In 2015, I have been to beer festivals in Germany, Holland and twice in Copenhagen.
+I have beer travelled in Belgium.
+I have been to several great “smaller” beer events.
 It has all been great, but none has stood out as that one moment I will remember for years to come.
 My beer experience of the year 2015 just has to be two extraordinary bottles of Hair of the Dog Adam from the Wood.